Images

 Barronite formed from supergene processes, occurring as

-radial and globular aggregates of acicular, pale yellow crystals within abundant
+radial and globular aggregates of acicular, pale yellow crystals, up to 0.3 mm in length, within abundant

 baryte (source of Ba) and quartz, and